sahilsingh2402/KIIT-DSA-Lab-3rd-Sem/README.md

 - Traverse the list
 - Add a node a first node
 - Delete the first node
-- [x] QUES 3: [C] Write a menu driven program to perform the following operations in a header linked list by using suitable user defined functions for each case.
+- [x] QUES 3: Write a menu driven program to perform the following operations in a header linked list by using suitable user defined functions for each case.
 The head node keeps the count of the total number of nodes in the list.
 The data node keeps the student information: Name, Roll No, CGPA, Address_City, Branch.
 - Create
 - Display student information
 - Display the total number of nodes (in O(1) time)